Blankeos/scoliovis/src/README.md

 ## :toolbox: Setup Instructions (For Researchers)

-> For **Researchers** interested in improving upon or recreating our project, we recommend the second option to help you train the model from the beginning, the same way we did.
+> For **Researchers** interested in improving upon or recreating our project, we recommend reading this section to help you train the model from the beginning, the same way we did.

 1. Follow our instructions on training at [`🏋️‍♂️ scoliovis-training`](https://github.com/Blankeos/scoliovis-training)